top of page

 Jo blends music, comedy, and poetry to make dark, observant, funny theatre about strip clubs, psychedelic drugs and matriarchal Brazilian families.
 She works across artforms such as storytelling, cabaret, dance, Latin music to create productions that are ethereal, glittery and grotty.

-Assistant Producer
+Lead Producer